-Bremer Family Winery is a historic winery located on Deer Park Road just minutes from the Silverado Trail and Napa Valley on the slopes of Howell Mountain near the small town of Deer Park.
+Bremer Family Winery is a historic winery located on Deer Park Road just minutes from the Silverado Trail and Napa Valley on the slopes of Howell Mountain near the small community of Deer Park.
 This was the 200th Napa winery that we visited as part of our research for Napa Wine Project; we have since completed more than 1,100 visits, tastings and extensive written reviews of Napa Valley based wineries/producers.
-The winery building dates from 1891 and is combined with the original stone cellar built into the sides of the mountain.
-The cellar was built into the side of the hill to keep the aging wines cool.
+The winery building dates from 1891 and is located adjacent to the original stone cellar.
+The cellar was built into the side of the hill in order to keep aging wines cool and it remains very pleasant even on hot summer days.

 The Leuenberger’s soon built a winery here and called it Sutter Home, named in honor of Caroline’s father.
 Five years after building this winery, they also founded Sutter Home Winery and Distillery in San Francisco and is where they blended and bottled wines made from grapes from their Napa Valley property.